We Should at Least Be Able to Design Molecules That Dock Well: Docking-based benchmark

 \subsection{Diversity}

 To better understand the performance of each model, besides the mean score, we also evaluate the diversity of the proposed molecules.
 Concretely, we compute the mean Tanimoto distance between all pairs of molecules in the generated sample.
-We use the 1024-bit ECFP representation~\citep{rogers2010extended} with radius 2.
+We use the 1024-bit ECFP representation~\citep{Rogers2010ECFP} with radius 2.
 The score is reported in the benchmark along with the docking score results.
+We observe that the optimized models narrow down to a less diverse subspace of compounds that are dissimilar to the training set.
+This can also be observed in the t-SNE plots of the generated compounds compared to the training set (Figure~\ref{fig:tsne}).
+The small focused clouds of compounds generated using different optimization targets always concentrate at one side of the map.
+This suggests that there is similar bias of the model independent of the optimization target, which can be the ChEMBL prior of the REINVENT model.
+Besides that observation, we note that the generated compounds are less diverse, showing similarity only inside one generated batch (the same optimization target).